ComposableFi/composable/rfcs/0013-redesign-assets-id-system.md

 This new routing layer can implement traits that pallet-assets may be lacking.

-The primary downside of this is that we will be adding a storage read to each of our financial transactions that require routing.
-Given that we may be implementing important traits on top of pallet-assets through this router, it may be an unavoidable bottleneck in this design.
-Input that may help circumvent this bottleneck would be much appreciated.

-One way to minimize this issue is to stick with orml-tokens but maintain multiple instances.
-This would allow us to only provide a singe instance of orml-tokens to the instances that need it without the context of the other instance (scopes that only require local xor foreign assets).

 ## Adapted Asset Registry

 Asset Registry must be updated with distinct paths for both local (mintable) and